tforster/joy/README.md

 }
 ```

-Note that the example above sets `"useWSL": true`.
-This is necessary if running on Windows with Node and the majority of the development tool chain installed into the Windows Subsystem for Linux.

-## Tips and Tricks

-tbd

 ## Change Log

+v1.0.0 **Breaking Refactor** (2019-09-13)

+- Replaced Caporal with a custom parser that can handle multiple sub levels of commands
+- Refactored into a service based architecture reminiscent of an API
+  - Various command sequences are now defined similar to a connect.js path aka `joy.use('/build/docker/{-n, --name, name}', controller.buildDocker)`
+  - A controller file handles the previously defined routes, checks validity, etc before calling a specific service class
+  - A services folder contains services for handling docker, swagger, S3, etc
+- Bumped the major version from 0 to 1 as a result

 v0.3.3 **Another Refactor** (2019-08-22)

-* Switched to Caporal for managing CLI args
+- Switched to Caporal for managing CLI args
-* Moved away from .sh to .js (aka Shell to NodeJS)
+- Moved away from .sh to .js (aka Shell to NodeJS)
-* Static site generator code is more robust
+- Static site generator code is more robust

 Known Issues

-* Most commands, except `joy build static` are not working following the refactorig due to some pathing issues that will be resolved in the next release.
+- Most commands, except `joy build static` are not working following the refactorig due to some pathing issues that will be resolved in the next release.

 v0.3.2 **A11Y** (2019-07-26)